futrime/lip/docs/en/commands/lip_install.md

 ## Description

-Install tooth from:
+Install a tooth from:

-- Tooth repository.
+- A tooth repository.
-- Local or remote standalone tooth file (with suffix `.tt`).
+- A local or remote standalone tooth file (with suffix `.tt`).

 For the tooth repository, you can specific the version by add suffix like `@1.2.3` or `@1.2.0-beta.3`.
 However, when another version is installed and you run Lip without `--upgrade` or `--force-reinstall` flag, Lip will not install the specific version.